rfberaldo/sqlz/docs/custom-options.md

   // IgnoreMissingFields causes the scanner to ignore missing struct fields
   // rather than returning an error.
   IgnoreMissingFields: false,

+  // StatementCacheCapacity sets the maximum number of cached statements,
+  // if it's zero, prepared statement caching is completely disabled.
+  // Note that each statement may be prepared on each connection in the pool.
+  StatementCacheCapacity 16,
 })
 ```